 For most of my life, I have been a vegetarian.
 This started when I was about 12-years-old.
 As a girl, I never liked the way meat tasted.
 I always used to pick it apart until there really wasn’t anything left to eat.
 It wasn’t until I went to visit my big brother and his girlfriend in their northern CA cabin that I realized, not eating meat was a “thing.”
 My brother’s girlfriend was a vegetarian, and it was on that trip that I had my very first veggie burger.
 Love at first bite, as I like to call it.
 On the ride home, I declared that I was going to be a vegetarian.
 And just like that, I never ate meat again.

 I want to be clear about one thing, though.
-Just because I stopped eating meat, doesn’t mean I automatically started eating healthy.
+Just because I stopped eating meat, doesn’t mean I automatically started eating in a balanced way.
 My favorite go-to foods in High School were a cheeseburger with “no meat” from McDonald’s and a small fries.
-I also was addicted to sugar and sweets.
+I would also frequently binge on sugar and sweets.
 Picture a kid who added two tablespoons of sugar to already sweet cereal, ate a pack of candy a day, and snacked on sugar cubes (meant for tea) at Chinese restaurants.

-In my early twenties, I met with a nutritionist that helped me kick my sugar habit to the curb.
-I learned how to have power over food, rather than letting food have power over me.
-She motivated me to learn more about nutrition and whole foods.
-A couple years later, I went back to school to become a Registered Dietitian myself.
-Throughout the process Wendy and I created Food Heaven Made Easy, a resource for nutrition education and healthy vegetable-based recipes that taste great, but won’t break the bank.
-Some of my favorite recipes include this vegetarian kale taco salad, and these DIY reduced fat blueberry oat bars.
+In my late twenites, I went back to school to become a Registered Dietitian.
+Throughout the process, Wendy and I created Food Heaven Made Easy, a resource for nutrition education and healthy vegetable-based recipes that taste great but won’t break the bank.
+Some of my favorite recipes include this vegetarian kale taco salad and these DIY reduced fat blueberry oat bars.
 If you want to learn more about what I eat in a typical day, check out my Buzzfeed article here.